 Want to be more actively antiracist but feel unsure where to start?
-To help guide those who are curious about antiracism and allyship on the right track, the Union for Reform Judaism (URJ) has assembled a robust list of resources that provide an informative and engaging look into institutional racism, privilege, and the lived experiences of Jews of Color.
+To help guide those who are curious about antiracism and allyship, the Union for Reform Judaism (URJ) has assembled a robust list of resources that provide an informative and engaging look into institutional racism, privilege, and the lived experiences of Jews of Color.

-We invite you to review and reflect on these resources on your own and to share and discuss them within your congregations and communities.
-We also encourage you to use these resources as a starting point to generate thought-provoking discussions and to support you in the social justice and antiracism work that lies ahead.
+We invite you to review and reflect on these resources on your own and share and discuss them within your communities.
+We also encourage you to use these resources as a starting point to generate thought-provoking discussions and support you in the social justice and antiracism work that lies ahead.

 For more on the topic of racial justice, including action items and legislative updates, visit the Religious Action Center of Reform Judaism's racial justice page.

 The Religious Action Center of Reform Judaism has created discussion guides for several social justice-themed books, including three on topics related to racial justice.
 Learn more about how to start a social justice book club to discuss these books and the topics explored within them as a group.

 Here are additional books that touch on these topics.

 - "The New Jim Crow" by Michelle Alexander

 - "Ain’t I a Woman" by bell hooks

 - "Bad Feminist" by Roxane Gay